Overview

 npm run test:branch:diff:stack StarterStack

-# deploy stacks with branch suffixes
+# Deploy stacks with branch suffixes

 npm run test:branch:deploy:stack StarterStack

-# tear down once finished
+# Tear down when finished

 npm run test:branch:destroy:stack StarterStack